orstavik/JoiEvents/docs/3_EventTranslationAndRouting/16a_AntiPattern_BaseMapArea.md

 This one-to-many `<img>` to `<map>` reference has several important consequences:

 1. `<map>` elements are reusable.
 This potentially reduces boilerplate.
-And it can potentially reduce complexity, if the logic reused and encapsulated is independent from its context of use (unfortunately, this is not the case with `<map>`s).
+And it can potentially reduce complexity.
+(If the reusable and encapsulated logic is truly independent from its context of use.
+Which, unfortunately, is not the case with `<map>`s.)

 2. Because `<map>` elements are only active when they are referenced, their role is not defined by their position in the DOM, but by the position of the references to them.
 This breaks with the normal DOM structure in which an elements position matter.
 This makes `<map>`s function like meta elements, similar to `<script>`, `<style>`, `<link>`, and `<template>`.